Ryan Garcia: Garcia vs. Barrios

+Garcia vs. Benn

+On July 16, 2026, it was officially announced that Garcia would defend his WBC welterweight title against mandatory challenger Conor Benn on September 12, 2026, at the T-Mobile Arena in Las Vegas, Nevada.
+The bout was scheduled as Garcia's first title defense after winning the WBC welterweight championship against Mario Barrios earlier that year.
+Garcia won by second-round TKO.

 Other ventures

 In 2019, Garcia starred as Sonny Mendoza in the Brat teen web series On the Ropes.
 During 2021, Garcia signed a deal with sports drink Gatorade to appear on television commercials advertising the brand, thus becoming the first American boxer ever to appear on a Gatorade campaign.